 The ORED Undergraduate Research Program is intended to foster innovative, faculty-directed research opportunities for undergraduate students.
 This program is distinct from and complementary to other undergraduate research programs at MSU.
 A wide range of projects will be considered as long as the budget explicitly supports undergraduate research.
 The ideal project will engage one or more undergraduate student(s) in meaningful scholarly activity and may produce results that can be incorporated into a publication or presentation or serve as preliminary results for a proposal submission.
 Applications for undergrad research projects are due in the fall of each year.

 Undergraduate Research grants are reimbursable when activities are complete.
-Faculty who received undergraduate research funding for the 2019-2020 school year can log in and submit their final report at any time.
-Final reports for 2019 - 2020 project must be submitted by Thursday, December 10, 2020.
+Faculty who received undergraduate research funding for the 2021-2022 school year can log in and submit their final report at any time.

 ORED Quick Grants

 On occasion, faculty may request quick grants to support research.
-ORED Quick Grants may be available on a limited basis to support travel to meet with a governmental or foundation program officer or engage in other activities that have a high likelihood of furthering research endeavors, (e.g., may lead to external funding, promote research, establish partnerships, etc.).
-For the 2020-2021 school year Quick Grants may also be used to support faculty travel for research.
+ORED Quick Grants may be available on a limited basis to support activities that have a high likelihood of furthering research endeavors, (e.g., may lead to external funding, for data collection, to establish partnerships with a high likelihood of return, etc.).
 It is expected that the department and college will also contribute to funding for activities supported by Quick Grants.

-To apply for a Quick Grant, send email that describes the need for funding, activities to be funded, amounts requested (up to $500 may be requested for domestic travel), and information about the potential external funding source and/or benefit to MSU.
+To apply for a Quick Grant, send email that describes the need for funding, activities to be funded, amounts requested, and information about the potential external funding source and/or benefit to MSU.
 The email should be routed to the Department Head and Associate Dean for Research for approval prior to being forwarded to ORED at firstname.lastname@example.org.
-Requests will be reviewed by a committee of ORED senior administrators
+Requests will be reviewed by a committee of ORED senior administrators.